Hello friends, Coach Tyler is here to help you become fitter, healthier, and more alive!

 As mentioned, a personal trainer is good for you if you have specific and realistic goals.

 For example, if your goal is to lose a certain amount of weight or gain a certain amount of lean mass, then getting a trainer involved is a good idea.

-If your goal is just to sweat a bit and just get some therapeutic exercise, then you can probably strike out on your own, with a friend or in a group session, which I’ll get to in a sec.
+If you want to sweat a bit and get some therapeutic exercise, you can probably strike out on your own, with a friend, or in a group session, which I’ll get to in a sec.

-Define your goals clearly so that your trainer can give you the best experience and achievable results.
+Define your goals clearly to give your trainer the best experience and achievable results.

 Find A Pro

 Another important consideration before you embark on getting some personal training is finding a qualified professional.

 Look out for trainers with NCCA or DEAC-accredited certifications.

 Those are the ones you can realistically count on.

 And now, let’s step into the world of group fitness.